‘Give to Go Green’ projects in Southwark Diocese

 We are delighted that all 12 of our churches that applied for this funding were approved.
 These projects will improve energy efficiency, reduce day to day running costs and support our collective journey towards Net Zero.
 The next round of applications will open soon so keep an eye on this page!

-Please see below the churches and their projects and please consider giving generously (remembering your money will be doubled by the Church of England) as we care for God’s creation.
+Thanks so much to everyone who has donated so far!
+Please do consider giving generously to our other church projects below (remembering your money will be doubled by the Church of England) as we care for God’s creation.

 Zoning in on Green Technology at St Paul's Thornton Heath